Moonlight Whispers

 Moonlight Whispers (月光の囁き, Gekko no Sasayaki) is a 1999 Japan film directed by Akihiko Shiota and based on the manga Gekko no sasayaki by Masahiko Kikuni.

 Plot

 A boy (Takuya) meets a girl (Satsuki), both 17 years of age, and they fall in love.
-When she discovers his fetishes Satsuki brands Takuya hentai (pervert) and leaves him, only to be drawn back by the power his fetishes give her over him.
+When she discovers his fetishes, Satsuki brands Takuya hentai (pervert) and leaves him, only to be drawn back by the power his fetishes give her over him.

-She has him watch as she had sex with another man, then asks him to lick her body.
+She has him watch as she has sex with another man, then asks him to lick her body.